decredcommunity/outreach/pr-materials-march-2020.md

 Decred: Secure.
 Adaptable.
 Sustainable.

 **Secure**.
-Decred's unique hybrid PoW/PoS consensus mechanism is more than 20x more expensive to attack than PoW alone because it provides layered security.
+Decred's unique hybrid PoW/PoS consensus mechanism is more than 20x more expensive to attack (given equal conditions) than PoW alone because it provides layered security.
 By effectively aligning incentives between miners and stakeholders, it provides checks and balances to ensure long-term stability.

 **Adaptable**.
 Decred's built-in governance systems facilitate formal methods of making consensus changes and project-level decisions that avoid community-splitting forks.